liuyic00/circt/docs/Dialects/LTL.md

 | `ltl.delay %a, 0`    | **F**a                      |
 | `ltl.delay %a, 2`    | **XXF**a                    |

 ### Until, Always and Eventually

-`ltl.until` and `ltl.always` are *weak*, meaning the property will hold even if there isn't enough clock to evaluate the property. `ltl.eventually` is *strong*, where `ltl.eventually %p` means `p` must hold at some point in the trace.
+`ltl.until` and `ltl.always` are *weak*, meaning the property will hold even if the trace does not contain enough clock cycles to evaluate the property. `ltl.eventually` is *strong*, where `ltl.eventually %p` means `p` must hold at some point in the trace.

 ### Concatenation